Srijon25/ChronosLang/spec.md

   file.

 ● Run the program
-  After loading the file, clicking Run Prelude the program using the ChronosEngine backend.
+  After loading the file, clicking Run Prelude executes the prelude using the Interpreter backend and schedules temporal events into the Timeline.

 ● Display variable values
   Once running, the GUI shows: